abhi053665/EnterpriseDataScience-COVID19/README.md

 EDS_COVID19
 ==============================

-Project to get into insights of COVID19 information for countries
+Project to track the COVID details and get into insights of COVID19 information for countries

 Project Organization
 ------------